wilfreud/stasis/README.md

 ## Features

-- Generates PDFs from HTML templates with dynamic data injection
+- Converts HTML templates into PDFs with dynamic data injection
-- Supports multiple output formats (invoices, thermal receipts)
+- Supports flexible data structures defined by the client
 - Built with TypeScript and Playwright for reliable rendering
 - Docker-ready for deployment
-- Benchmarking middleware for performance monitoring
+- Includes middleware for performance monitoring

 ## Stack